 Tallgrass prairie once covered more than 170 million acres, from Canada through Texas and as far as Indiana in the east.
 Rich prairie soils made the region prime for agricultural development and most of the tallgrass prairie has been converted to cropland making this once expansive landscape North America’s most altered ecosystem (in terms of acres lost.)
 Much of what remains is fragmented and degraded.
 Of the about 4% that remains today, most survives in the Flint Hills of eastern Kansas and northeastern Oklahoma.

 What are the Flint Hills?

 Without long-term conservation, the Flint Hills will likely follow the same fate as many other lost natural areas.

 That's why The Nature Conservancy is empowering landowners to preserve the land through conservation easements and land management practices that enhance wildlife habitat and protect native plant diversity.
-We also own four nature preserves in the Kansas Flint Hills where we are able to implement and test conservation practices.
+We also own several nature preserves in the Flint Hills where we implement and test conservation practices.
 We then freely share our findings and help others carry out these practices.
 We are also working to find solutions to the problem of high smoke concentrations during spring burning.